-What about age?Although aging does not cause DVT, the condition does tend to affect older individuals more often.
-This is because age is linked to many of the high-risk situations that can lead to DVT.
+What about age?Although aging does not cause , the condition does tend to affect older individuals more often.
+This is because age is linked to many of the high-risk situations that can lead to .
 For example, certain types of cancer occur more frequently as we age, and mobility and recovery periods after surgery can be more of a challenge in our later years.

 You can make small adjustments to your daily regime

 - Ask your doctor about wearing prescription-strength compression stockings, which may help prevent blood clots, relieve swelling and reduce pain.
-Go here for a leaflet on compression stockings.
+Go to this site on UK to access their leaflets or download a leaflet on compression stockings from UK here

 - Keep your legs propped up off of the floor if you are sitting down for a while.